Docs

 POSTGRESQL_TEXT

 This is a tab-delimited format with a LF character as the line separator.
-Values are double quoted and special characters are escaped with "
+Values are double quoted and special characters are escaped with ".
+The default NULL string is \\N.

 Settings are: